jakartaee/jakartaee-documentation-playbook/README.md

 mvn clean verify
 ```

 The output will be in `target/generated-docs`.
-To view, just open file://<project dir>/target/generated-docs/index.html.
+To view, just open `target/generated-docs/index.html` in a browser.

 ## Author Mode